 Advicenow is provided by Law for Life: the Foundation for Public Legal Education ("Law for Life") a registered charity – Charity no. 1143589.
 We are also a company limited by guarantee, registered in England & Wales no. 07695486.
-Our registered office is Law for Life, 404 Southbank House, Black Prince Road, London, SE1 7SJ.
+Our registered office is Law for Life, 4th Floor, 18 St. Cross Street, London.
+EC1N 8UN.

 We are an education and information charity that aims to increase access to justice by providing everyone with an awareness of their legal rights together with the confidence and skills to assert them.
 We run this independent, not-for-profit website, advicenow.org.uk to provide information on rights and the law so that people can solve their own problems if they cannot access free advice or cannot afford a solicitor.

 Purchased guides - cancellations and returns

 Thank you for buying a guide from Law for Life's Advicenow.

 By clicking the 'Buy now' button you consent to the supply of the digital content.

 If, however, you experience difficulty accessing your download then help is available.
 Please get in touch: Contact us